offalynne/Input/docs/5.0/Profiles.md

 Regardless of what type a profile is, you can modify the bindings for that profile using [`input_binding_set()`](Functions-(Binding-Access)?id=input_binding_setverb-binding-playerindex-alternate) and the other [binding functions](Functions-(Binding-Access))).
 If a profile is a default profile then you can use [`input_profile_reset_bindings()`](Functions-(Profiles)?id=input_profile_reset_bindingsprofilename-playerindex) to reset the bindings for every verb in a profile.

 !> It is not possible to create a totally new verb for a custom profile.
-Any verb that you instead to use in your game must be added to a default profile, even if it is initially unbound by default (i.e. set to `undefined` or `input_binding_empty()`).
+Any verb that you intend to use in your game must be added to a default profile, even if it is initially unbound by default (i.e. set to `undefined` or `input_binding_empty()`).

 &nbsp;